appacademy-starters/python-project-starter/README.md

    flask run
    ```

-6. To run the React App in development, checkout the [README](./client/README.md) inside the client directory.
+6. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.

 ***
 *IMPORTANT!*